jduckles/roboprose/readme.md

 Roboprose is prose that you setup so that your computer (the robot) is able to write on your behalf.
 The below workflow will enable you to generate automatically filled contracts, agreements, invoices, letters, reports and more.
 The idea here is to use templating tools to streamline business and data science workflows enabling you to create data driven documents.
 In the below examples I use the command line tool `jinja2` from the [`jinja2-cli`](https://pypi.org/project/jinja2-cli/) python package.
-There are tools like `knitr` and RMarkdown which do this as well, this is a lightweight, small-tools approach that can be integrated with many other stystmes and tools.
-At the end I show an example of using pandoc to create styled Word documents or HTML web pages.
+In the R community there are tools like `knitr` and RMarkdown which do this as well.
+Here we show a lightweight, "small-tools" approach that can be integrated with many other stystmes and tools.
+At the end I show an example of using pandoc to create styled Word documents, pandoc can create out put in [many other file formats (see the -t option at this link)](https://pandoc.org/MANUAL.html#general-options).

 # Installing Jinja2-cli